I-485 Adjustment of Status Guide

 - Form I-566, Interagency Record of Request (if you have an A, G, or NATO nonimmigrant status)

-How Much Does a Marriage Green Card Cost?
+How Much Does an Adjustment of Status Cost?

 The fee for filing I-485 varies based on the applicant's identity and age.
 The below table roughly lists the different fees for different type of applicants.
 You are also free to check out the exact fee via USCIS's Fee Calculator.